 What were you doing in the 80's?
 Moon-walking with Michael?
 Playing Pac-Man on your Atari?
 Were you sporting a Hyper-color shirt, High-top Converse shoes, and a Swatch Watch?

-The second way is, you could name your child after 80's pop culture references.
+The second way is that you could name your child after 80's pop culture references.
 So, rather than the popular names chosen in the 1980's according to the department of Social Security, you could pick your baby name from things that made the eighties decade like no other.

-Here are 10 Baby Names from the 80's that are sure to leave the impression of a generation:
+10 Baby Names From the 80's, Sure to Leave the Impression of a Generation:

 If you're a big fan of Pretty in Pink, but Molly just isn't the right baby name for your little girl, consider Andie.
 Molly Ringwald played the character Andie Walsh in Pretty in Pink.
 She was the unlikely girl that had class and style instead of riches, winning the affection of both the popular rich boy and her classic best buddy, Duckie.

 Another "Brat Pack" tribute to consider would be naming your son after Emilio Estevez, who appeared in The Breakfast Club and St. Elmo's Fire.
 Nothing quite brings 80's flashbacks like the name Emilio, and it would be a fitting name to bring back for boys.
 He was famously married to Paula Abdul, and he's the son of Martin Sheen and brother of Charlie.
 Emilio carries all the heartthrob, without the headaches.

 A popular cartoon and Barbie doll, Jem was truly, truly outrageous.
 An animated rock star, Jem was the alter-ego hologram of Jerrica.
 She had pink hair, magic earrings, and a special computer that transformed her into a famous singer.
 Her secret was unknown even to her boyfriend.
 "Jem is my name, no one else is the same, Jem is my name!" was her famous song tagline, and could be your daughter's theme song!